Eko-Refugium/DNAbyte/docs/pipeline-architecture.md

 Binarization produces the input for the `BinaryCode` data class containing pure binary representation plus reconstruction metadata, abstracting away file format complexity.

 **Modularity**: Plugins are to be added to the `binarization/` folder.
-The read file is to be named `binarize.py` and has to implement `binarize()` and `debinarize()` methods. aditional auxilaray files may be added in the folder.
+The read file is to be named `binarize.py` and has to implement `binarize()` and `debinarize()` methods.
+Additional auxiliary files may be added in the folder.
 Strategies may include compression, encryption, or format-specific optimizations.
 Rest of pipeline operates on standardized binary, independent of source formats.

 ---